Important Questions and Answers Regarding Tick Testing

 complete the species identification.
 In this email you will be provided with a link where you can view the current status of your sample as it makes its way through the testing process.
 Once the testing is complete you

-- We do not offer medical advice and a positive tick DNA test should not be considered a medical diagnosis.
+- We do not offer medical advice and a positive tick test should not be considered a medical diagnosis.
 The transmission of disease-causing organisms from a tick to a host (you) is a complicated process that can take time.
 Consulting

 with a physician should not wait until tick testing results are available.